 Editor's note: Below is an insider's look at how the Mathewson Automated Retrieval System (MARS) functions.
 The scenario described, though fictitious, will no doubt be occurring on a daily basis as the Mathewson-IGT Knowledge Center debuts this semester.
-You can also watch the video showing how MARS operates.

 7:52 a.m., Nye Hall – A sleep-deprived student logs onto the Knowledge Center website and searches for a book he should have checked out weeks ago.
 He needs more information for his Core Humanities paper, which is due in class at 9:30 a.m.

 He finds the book and is about to write down the call number when he realizes that it is stored in the Knowledge Center's new automated retrieval system, MARS (Mathewson Automated Retrieval System).
 He has never had to request a book from MARS before, but with his deadline, he's can't afford to let his unfamiliarity slow him down.
 He finalizes his request and hurries out the door to the Knowledge Center.

 7:57 a.m., MARS – The MARS computer’s screen blinks to life with the first order of the day from the student’s computer in Nye Hall.
 A nearby attendant takes notice and walks to the computer, waiting for the machine to retrieve the book.
 The machine quickly glides down a narrow aisle to the correct bin, about 35 yards away and 40 feet above the ground.